-Work is nearing completion for the three significant system improvements currently ongoing: (1) replacement of the water storage tank off Massapoag Avenue, (2) construction of an emergency pump station connection to the MWRA via Norwood at the town line at Tiot Street and (3) installation of a bypass main under Tiot Street and up Edgehill Road to Norwood Street.
-Completion of these projects are vital for emergency supply purposes and are tentatively scheduled for completion by the Fall of 2022.
+Work has been recently completed for several significant system improvements: (1) replacement of the water storage tank off Massapoag Avenue and (2) construction of an emergency pump station connection to the MWRA via Norwood at the town line at Tiot Street and installation of a bypass main under Tiot Street and up Edgehill Road to Norwood Street.
+Completion of these projects are vital for emergency supply and storage purposes.